cotejer/cotejer.github.io/_posts/2023-10-11-the-right-conditions.md

 The latter problem was worse.
 To his credit, Richardson didn’t shy away from the current impracticality of his method.
 He offered his [“fantasy”](https://maths.ucd.ie/~plynch/Publications/RFFFplusCOVER.pdf), which involved a giant hall with about 64 000 (!) people working together in parallel to carry out his scheme across all the regions of the world.
 A “conductor” would stand at the centre, managing the entire computation and directing people to slow down or speed up.
 I encourage you to read the whole fantasy (see the previous link), but here’s [Stephen Conlin’s](https://www.pictu.co.uk/) [rendition](https://maths.ucd.ie/~plynch/Dream/ForecastFactory/FF.html):

-{% include image.html url="/images/weather-prediction/richardson-forecast-factory.jpeg" description="Used with permission of the artist Stephen Conline, who owns the copyright." %}
+{% include image.html url="/images/weather-prediction/richardson-forecast-factory.jpeg" description="Used with permission of the artist Stephen Conlin, who owns the copyright." %}

 In hindsight, this seems quite prescient for the computer revolution.
 However, these two problems were big enough that Lynch writes[^8] that, “Richardson’s work was not taken seriously and his book failed to have any significant impact on the practice of meteorology during the decades following its publication.”